Charge to Hugh Lacey

-My job as well as my distinct pleasure is to introduce to you briefly my colleague Hugh Lacey, who is retiring this week after 31 years at Swarthmore College, most recently as Professor of Philosophy and Scheuer Family Professor of the Humanities.
+My job as well as my distinct pleasure is to introduce to you briefly my colleague Hugh Lacey, who is retiring this week after three1 years at Swarthmore College, most recently as Professor of Philosophy and Scheuer Family Professor of the Humanities.
 It is difficult to be brief, however, in light of Hugh's immense accomplishments as a philosopher, teacher, and colleague.
 As a philosopher of science and psychology, Hugh has had and continues to have a career of international distinction.
-He has published six books - 3 in English, and 3 in Portuguese - and his cv lists over 60 "Selected Articles".
-He has 10 articles either forthcoming or in progress.
+He has published six books — three in English, and three in Portuguese — and his cv lists over 60 "Selected Articles".
+He has ten articles either forthcoming or in progress.
 He is clearly retiring in order to do even more philosophical work and to interact more frequently with philosophers around the world.

 Throughout his career, Hugh has focused on a number of interrelated problems: the roles of values (cognitive, moral, and social) in the natural and social sciences; values in popular political practice; the social role of the university; and agroecology.
 Broadly speaking, these topics all have to do with how social life under natural constraints is reproduced, and with how values might more effectively inform that reproduction than they do currently.
 What forms of science — natural, social, and agricultural — as systematic empirical inquiry might contribute to knowledge of social reproduction, knowledge of nature, and to a more just social life?
 How should systematic empirical inquiries be carried out in universities?
 What should be their aims and objects?
 How can systematic empirical inquiry be faithful to its objects of study — that is, cognitively independent of wish and fantasy — while also promoting genuine human values, rather than repressive interests in the control of human subjects and their labor?